Social Order Maintenance Act

 2. A mentally incompetent person.

-When a mentally incompetent person commits an offense against this Act, their guardians may be entrusted to exercise adequate supervision.
-If there is no one available to exercise the requested supervision or supervision is impossible, they shall be sent to mental institutions for supervision or therapy.
+When a mentally incompetent person commits an offense against this Act, their guardians may be entrusted with adequate supervision.
+If there is no one available to exercise the requested supervision or supervision it is impossible; they shall be sent to mental institutions for supervision or therapy.

 Article 9